-The Apprentice Faculty Grant (AFG) Program within the Educational Research and Methods (ERM) Division of the American Society for Engineering Education (ASEE) encourages and honors promising new researchers who have the potential for substantial contributions to engineering education.
+The Apprentice Faculty Grant (AFG) Program within the Educational Research and Methods (ERM) Division of the American Society for Engineering Education (ASEE) encourages and honors promising emerging engineering education scholars who have the potential for substantial contributions to the community.

-In conjunction with the 2019 ASEE Annual Conference, the AFG program will grant up to four awards to graduate students, postdoctoral researchers, junior faculty, staff members, or senior ranking faculty who are transitioning into engineering education research.
-Each award will include: 1) getting paired with a mentor who is a senior researcher in the engineering education community and 2) some support for conference travel expenses (exact level of financial support is still under consideration, but will not exceed $500).
-AFG recipients are expected to attend the full duration of the annual ASEE conference, including two ERM events, and are highly encouraged to attend at least one workshop.
+In conjunction with the 2020 ASEE Annual Conference, the AFG program will grant up to four awards to emerging engineering education scholars, which may include: graduate students, postdoctoral researchers, junior faculty, staff members, or senior ranking faculty who are transitioning their scholarship to engineering education.
+Each award will include: 1) connection with a mentor who is a senior scholar in the engineering education community at the ASEE conference 2) support for conference travel expenses (exact level of financial support is still under consideration, but will not exceed $500).
+AFG recipients are expected to attend the full duration of the annual ASEE conference, including conference sessions in the ERM division, the ERM “Brouhaha” dinner (ticket included), and a meet-and-greet with the other AFG recipients and mentors.
+We also highly encourage AFG recipients to attend at least one workshop.

 WHAT IS THE GOAL OF THE AFG PROGRAM?

 The goal of the AFG Program is to recognize emerging scholars in the engineering education community who have the potential for substantial contributions to the field.
 The areas for substantial contribution should align with ERM’s mission, and include areas such as, 1) research on learning, 2) research on methods of instruction, 3) dissemination of knowledge on teaching and learning, 4) development of procedures and materials for instruction, and 5) improvement in the evaluation of instruction.